 7. Banana beach – A close by the beach for beginners and intermediates;

 8. Spider – A close break for beginners and intermediates.

 These breaks represent the best breaks near our surfcamp in Morocco, as they offer all kinds of surfing conditions, from more fun and mellow waves for newbies and also heavy reef breaks for more advanced and experienced surfers.

 Get to know our Surfcamp in Morocco

-Due to its prime location on the Atlantic coast, Morroco is the country from North Africa with the most tourism for the last years.
-It’s a perfectly safe country to travel to and it has the lowest crime rate for Nothern African countries.
+Due to its prime location on the Atlantic coast, Morocco is the country from North Africa with the most tourism for the last years.
+It’s a perfectly safe country to travel to and it has the lowest crime rate for Northern African countries.
 Expect uncrowded beaches with a friendly vibe both from the locals but also from the surfers you will surely meet on your adventures.

 Tradition, history and culture all around

 Morocco is a unique place where you can find loads of history and culture.
 It doesn’t matter if you are strolling on the best-known markets of the country or stepping into a remote Berber Village: You will be surrounded by influences of several nations like the Arab, African, Berber and later occidental civilizations like the French and Spanish.

 Most of the Moroccan population is Muslim, which makes this a country with beautiful mosques and Muslim monuments and art you can appreciate, and also get to know the whole world around this religion.